 Within the Hilux range, motorists have plenty to choose from, including the single-cab WorkMate, the four-door SR, as well as the off-road capable Rugged X, with petrol and diesel varieties additionally available.
 If you’re looking to customise your new car, you won’t be disappointed with the Hilux, with plenty of extras to suit the drive to work or your next weekend adventure, with trays, canopies, bull bars and comfortable seating all available for purchase.

-Mitsubishi’s primary utility option, the Triton has been a staple in the Japanese brand’s line-up, with the model selling more than 2,700 units in June.
+Mitsubishi’s primary utility option, the Triton has been a staple in the Japanese brand’s line-up, with the model selling over 1,400 units in September.
 The Triton consists of 4×2 and 4×4 models, which is primarily available in the GLX, GLX+ and GLS varieties, with special edition models also available.

 Most Triton models include features such as Smartphone Link Display Audio (SDA) system, rear diff lock, heated seats and electrochromatic rear view mirror, allowing for both increased comfort and safety.
 Drivers can also expect bull bars, sports bars and additional wheel sizes and rims, depending on your tastes and budget.